mihanizator/developer-site/getting-started.md

 ### Project Parameters

-Sometimes, keeping the data in the config might be inconvenient, or more that one config might use the same data - to handle such situations, we introduced Parameters.
-You can replace specific config values with parameters and use them in both project- and client- configs.
+Sometimes, keeping your data in the config might not be the best idea for security or other reasons.
+In some projects, more than one config might use the same data.
+To handle such situations, we introduced Parameters: you can replace specific config values with parameters and use them in both project- and client- configs.

 #### Example